-Virtual school for children in care
+Virtual School for Children in Care

 What is the Virtual School?

-If a child or young person is not meeting national targets for progress we are there to help!
-These are some of the things we can do to support children and young people and our partners:
+The Virtual School collects information about educational progress.
+If a child or young person is not meeting age related expectations, making adequate progress or achieving their potential, then the Virtual School will address this.
+Below is a list of some of the things we do to support children and young people and our partners:

 Why do we need a Virtual School?

-While many children in care do very well at school, a significant number have had such major disruptions to their learning that they fall behind.
+While many Children in Care do very well at school, a significant number have had such major disruptions to their learning that they fall behind.
 This has a huge impact on their future life chances.
-The Virtual School aims to raise the profile of children in care, so that everything is done to ensure they have a successful education and achieve the best they can.
+The Virtual School aims to raise the profile of Children in Care, so that everything is done to ensure they have a successful education and achieve the best they can.